AndreasAlbert/iacmail/README.md

 ### Different attachments for different recipients

-You can specify `--attachment-from-column ${NAME_OF_COLUMN}` on the commandline to automatically read the path to the attachment file from the input sheet.
+You can specify `--attachment-column ${NAME_OF_COLUMN}` on the commandline to automatically read the path to the attachment file from the input sheet.
 In this case, you can specify a different attachment path for every recipient in the input sheet.
 For example, your sheet could look like this:

 | name  | email           | attachment |
 | ----- | --------------- | ---------- |
 | Alice | alice@gmail.com | /path/to/file1.txt |
 | Bob   | bob@gmail.com   | /path/to/file2.pdf |

-In this case, you would call `iacmail ... --attachment-from-column "attachment"`.
+In this case, you would call `iacmail ... --attachment-column "attachment"`.